NilsBade/PythonChamberApp/docs/Probe Antenna Effects/ProbeAntennaEffects.md

 which lead to the same effect at 60GHz.
 This example should show the importance of choosing the right probing-mesh-density.

-## Effect of Reflections and Interference
+## Effect of the measurement setup on the measurement results
 ### Noise level
 During the first measurements (000, no absorbers were 0013-0025 (at least)), no absorbers were attached to the chamber setup.
-For the measurements 0022-0025 one can look at the 50mm distance measurement's phaseplot to get an idea where the measurement- range of the setup is exhausted and major noise appears.
+For the measurements 0022-0025 one can look at the 50mm distance measurement's phaseplot to get an idea where the measurement-range of the setup is exhausted and major noise appears.

 ![Powerdens_at_Z50_dBmax_Meas0022_withNoise](/docs/Probe%20Antenna%20Effects/Figures/EffectOfReflectionsAndInterference/Power_comparison_at_Z=50.0_mm_with_Noiselevel.png)
 ![Phase_at_Z50_Meas0022_withNoise](/docs/Probe%20Antenna%20Effects/Figures/EffectOfReflectionsAndInterference/Phase_comparison_at_Z=50.0_mm_with_Noiselevel.png)

 At the point where the phase of the real measurement starts to deviate from the phase measured in the simulated probing/measurement, one can expect that the measurement range of the real setup was reached.
-Therefor the amplitude plot gets saturated and noise and the phase plot just drifts away.
+Therefor the amplitude plot gets 'saturated' by noise and the phase plot just drifts away.
 Cross-referencing the point where the phase plot starts to drift to the measured amplitude at that point, one can see a dBmax value at x = +/- 65mm of -46dB / -41dB and y = +125 / -114 of -39.5dB / -39dB.
 One can conclude that the measurement range, referenced to the maximum power density at z=50mm in the center, is about -39dB.

 From there, one can compare the maximum amplitues (power densities) measured at the XY center at each z-height to translate this noise-floor into an expected noise-floor on the other heights.